top of page

 💛 There is nothing wrong with you.

-With the right awareness and support, it is possible to:
+With the right awareness and support, you can begin to:

 • Understand how childhood experiences shaped your beliefs